JieningLi/customer-api-aws-lambda/README.md

-# cummins_customer_api
+# Build a serverless RESTful API with node js and AWS lambda

-REST API for customer management, built with the Serverless framework.
+This project demonstrates how to setup a RESTful Web Services allowing you to create, list, get, update and delete customers.
+DynamoDB is used to store the data.

 ## Prerequisites